mngv7/stock-portfolio-manager/A2_response_to_criteria.md

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** There is no data stored in the server that isn't accessible from cloud data services.
-However, the client-side does store Monte carlo analysis output and tokens.
+- **What data is stored within your application that is not stored in cloud data services?:** The server does not store any data outside of cloud services.
+On the client side, Monte Carlo analysis results and tokens are temporarily stored.
 - **Why is this data not considered persistent state?:** Monte carlo analysis output can be recalculated from portfolio information (which is stored in the cloud).
-Tokens are session-based and do not requrie persistence.
+Tokens are session-based and do not require persistence.
-- **How does your application ensure data consistency if the app suddenly stops?:** The app does not inherently handle data consistency, it uses DynamoDB as a single source of truth.
+- **How does your application ensure data consistency if the app suddenly stops?:** The application relies on DynamoDB as the single source of truth, so consistency remains if the app fails, as it can just reload data from DynamoDB.
 - **Relevant files:**
     -